popgenDK/courses/summer2024/BriefIntro2Linux.md

 # A Brief Intro to Linux

-## Summer Course in Population Genetics
+Summer Course in Population Genetics

+University of Copenhagen

 # Introduction